Rabios/raylib-v7/README.md

 cd raylib-v7
 cmake -B build

-# If you are on Windows, You could build generated solution of raylib-v7 bu CMake with Visual Studio (It works!)
+# If you are on Windows, You could build generated solution of raylib-v7 by CMake with Visual Studio (It works!)
 # In case you don't use Visual Studio, make!
 cd build
 make